What you need:

-- Different types of paper cut into squares, we used a thin paper, thicker notebook paper and cardboard.
+- Different types of paper cut into squares.
+We used thin paper, thicker notebook paper and cardboard.

 - Water

-- Fold each corner of the paper into a triangle to it looks like the below.
+Fold each corner of the paper into a triangle to look like the one below.

-Before we started we felt each piece of paper and talked about which we though would absorb water the easiest, Z thought the thinner paper would absorb more water faster than the cardboard.
+Before we started, we looked at each type of paper and talked about which we thought would absorb water the most easily.
+My 6 year old thought the thinner paper would absorb more water faster than the cardboard.

 Love this, think my boys will too!
 Have pinned as part of the parent pin it party! 🙂